 Defining roles is essential to Lyft’s Community Guidelines, as it is the rideshare company’s mission to connect two groups of people: drivers and riders.
-Obviously, these guidelines revolve around safety in the public space instead of online behaviour.
+Obviously, these guidelines revolve around safety in the public space instead of online behavior.
 Core values are just as important here, though: be safe, be respectful, be helpful.
 The guidelines sum up the rules for both parties, in short sentences, each starting with a verb.
-By addressing the driver and rider on the same page, Lyft makes it more visible that rules do not only apply to one of them, creating a sense of shared responsibility to abide.
+By addressing the driver and rider on the same page, Lyft makes it more visible that rules do not only apply to one of them, creating a sense of shared responsibility to abide by.

 Having studied these examples, what can we say are effective community guidelines?

 To begin with, it seems pertinent to note that community guidelines need to lean heavily on positive reaffirment – the please do’s.
 Get people excited to become part of your community, and avoid discouraging them by immediately or only coming across as tough and strict.
 Consider expressing your core values as well.

 Secondly, as a community manager or moderator, you will want to avoid being accused of giving arbitrary, off the cuff penalties when a community member breaks the rules.
 With guidelines that also describe your role in the community, he or she could have predicted your response.

 And finally, see if it helps to explain the meaning of the different community roles in your guidelines – and how to obtain them.
 It might incentivize your members to ‘compete’ for who contributes most and behaves best.
 A clear win-win.